 - Enhanced employee wellbeing and teambuilding opportunities;

 - Land formerly under parking released for more productive purposes;

 - Increased accessibility to the employer’s site for employees, visitors, and suppliers;

 - Compliance with planning permission conditions;

-- Reduced employer’s PRSI payments (through Cycle to Work Tax Saver ticket for public transport schemes)
+- Reduced employer’s PRSI payments (through Cycle to Work and Taxsaver ticket for public transport schemes).

 Workplace Travel Plans make business sense, with some of the biggest employers in Ireland, the UK and internationally undertaking them as a core business management strategy.
-These organisations are market leaders, and regularly receive accreditation and awards recognising their achievements in this area, including for example, ISO14001, Best Workplaces in Ireland, Green Awards and Chambers Ireland Awards.
+These organisations are market leaders, and regularly receive accreditation and awards, recognising their achievements in this area, including for example, ISO14001, Ireland’s Best Workplaces, Green Awards and Chambers Ireland Awards.

-Internationally workplace travel plans have been shown to reduce single-occupant car use by 10-24%, with the reduction depending on the extent of the travel plan and site-specific issues.
+Internationally, Workplace Travel Plans have been shown to reduce single-occupant car use by with the reduction depending on the extent of the travel plan and site-specific issues.
 This reduction in car use can represent significant cost savings to an organisation, in terms of both money and employee time.

-While workplace travel plans can include some ‘hard’ measures (e.g. infrastructure such as cycle parking, cycle lanes, showers or lockers), they are primarily focused on ‘softer’ measures (e.g. promotion, marketing, events).
-Many of the actions in workplace travel plans are low-cost, but highly visible, and contribute to a culture of sustainability within the organisation.
+While Workplace Travel Plans can include some ‘hard’ measures (e.g., infrastructure such as cycle parking, cycle lanes, showers or lockers), they can be focused on ‘softer’ measures (e.g., promotion, marketing, events).
+Many of the actions in these plans are low-cost, but highly visible, and contribute to a culture of sustainability within the organisation.